Haines Logo Text

 Bruce Kimmel Photograph bk's notes

-Well, dear readers, I must take the day, I must do the things I do, I must, for example, do whatever needs doing, hopefully pick up glasses, maybe get to the venue depending on the time, eat, write, and watch, listen, and relax.
-Today’s topic of discussion: What are your favorite pieces of Mahler and Rachmaninoff?
-Let’s have loads of lovely postings, shall we, whilst I hit the road to dreamland, hoping that in the future two tacos will circumvent drama.
+Well, dear readers, I must take the day, I must do the things I do, I must, for example, be up by ten, announce the Kritzerland show, do whatever needs doing, make and eat food, write, plan a couple of Kritzerland releases, figure out a medley for the Kritzerland show, and then watch, listen, and relax.
+Today’s topic of discussion: Share a favorite recipe.
+Let’s have loads of lovely postings, shall we, whilst I hit the road to dreamland, as I continue on my journey through the jazzy Planets.

 Search BK's Notes Archive: